FUNExtreme/ASP.NET-VersionedAPI/README.md

 ### Controller Naming convention
 As structured developers we like to give our classes meaningful names.
 When considering a REST API that can return a list of users we may consider using a name like `UsersController` with a GET method that returns all users.
 When working with a versioned API we can change this name to be `UsersV1Controller` followed by `UsersV2Controller`.

 This is where the `GlobalVersionedPrefixProvider` steps in again.
-The provider reads the controller names and extracts the version number.
+The provider maps the controller to a certain URI.
+There are two ways to influence the URI that'll be generated.

+1. Using the RoutePrefix attribute
+2. Based on the controller name

+#### RoutePrefix Attribute
+ASP.NET provides a `RoutePrefix` attribute that can be used on a class, if present the provider will use the specified prefix.
+For example `UsersV2Controller` with a global prefix `api` and route prefix `zombies` will produce the URI `<host>/api/v2/zombies`.

+#### Controller Name
+If no `RoutePrefix` attribute is present the provider will read the route from the controller name.
+The part in front of the version number is considered the controller URI.
-For example `UsersV2Controller` with a global prefix `api` will produce the URI `<host>/api/v2/users`.
+For example `UsersV2Controller` with a global prefix `api` and no route prefix will produce the URI `<host>/api/v2/users`.

 ---